 - Conclusion Video: A final video to wrap up and summarize the class.
 This article will cover the essential elements of each of these class components so you can be sure to plan for them as you develop your class.

 Planning and Scripting

 While you’re still in the planning stage, it’s helpful to sketch out your main talking points, the format for each lesson, and what additional media you’ll need so you’re adequately prepared to start filming your class.
-The Class Planning Document is helpful for this!
+The Class Planning Template is helpful for this!

 Here are a few things you’ll need to consider in the planning stage:

 Every lesson in your class should have a clear, concise title that explains the concept taught in that lesson.
 Put together, your lesson titles provide an at-a-glance outline of your class.
 Your current students use the lesson video queue to navigate your class while potential students scroll through the titles to see if your class is right for them.
 So titles really matter!

 Take note of how you plan to film and edit each lesson so you start to visualize the setup, your equipment needs, and how it will fit into your overall class.
 Some of the most engaging classes contain a mix of video formats, such as: